Ready to Transform How You Teach Reading?

 Upon successful completion of both courses, participants will be recommended for the Seal of Literacy from KSDE.

-Registration: Click here to enroll as a non-degree seekingstudent with no fees.
+Registration: Click below to enroll as a non-degree seeking student with no fees.

 Endorsement = 18 credits